Akbar: Rajputana

 Akbar had the surviving defenders and 30,000 non-combatants massacred and their heads displayed upon towers erected throughout the region to demonstrate his authority.
 Thereafter, Udai Singh never ventured out of his mountain refuge in Mewar.

 A legend, oft repeated by historians, has grown up that Akbar set up statues of Jaimal and Patta mounted on elephants at a gate of his fort in Agra to commemorate his victory.
 There are records from his time of two statues of elephants with their riders outside the eastern gate of his fort in Agra, but these may have had nothing to do with the Rajputs of Chittor, they may have been purely decorative.
 Indologist Eugenia Vanina found no account that connects the statues to Jaimal and Patta until a 1629 chronicle by Dutch merchants.
 She believes that the narrative that the statues were monuments grew up to "provide ideological, social and psychological substantiation" of the alliance between the Mughals and the Rajputs.

 The fall of Chittorgarh was followed up by a Mughal attack on the Ranthambore Fort in 1568.
 Ranthambore was held by the Hada Rajputs and reputed to be the most powerful fortress in India.
 However, it fell only after a couple of months.
 At that point, most of the Rajput kings had submitted to the Mughals; only the clans of Mewar continued to resist.
 Udai Singh's son and successor, Maharana Pratap, was later defeated by the Mughals at the Battle of Haldighati in 1576.
 Akbar would celebrate his conquest of Rajputana by laying the foundation of a new capital, 23 mi west-southwest of Agra, in 1569.
 It was called Fatehpur Sikri, or the "City of Victory".
-Pratap Singh continued to attack the Mughals and was able to retain most of his kingdom during Akbar's reign.
+Pratap Singh continued to attack the Mughals and was able to retain most of his remaining kingdom during Akbar's reign.